LucasRothe/Expo/README.txt

  > Requirements
  > Installation
     ├--MinGW Compiler
-    └--Compiling Expo.f90
+    ├--Compiling Expo.f90
+    └--Updating
  > Usage
  > Troubleshooting

 ## About
-    The purpose of *Data Exporter*/*Expo* is to extract measurement data from defined data sets in order to simplify the subsequent plotting in graphs.
+    The purpose of *Data Exporter*/*Expo* is to extract measurement data from predefined data sets in order to simplify the subsequent plotting in graphs.
     Additionally, there is the possibility to normalize the data.

 ## Requirements
- [] OS is Windows 10
+ ○ OS is Windows 10
- [] Downloaded the whole EXPO repository
+ ○ Downloaded the whole EXPO repository
- [] Repository/Directory is saved on "Desktop"
+ ○ Repository/Directory is saved on "Desktop"
- [] Have a fortran compiler installed
+ ○ Have a fortran compiler installed
     └-> MinGW is recommended (https://sourceforge.net/projects/mingw/)

 ## Installation